CZ-NIC/knot/doc/operation.rst

 Zone loading
 ============

-The process how the server loads a zone is influenced by the configuration of the :ref:`zonefile-load <zone_zonefile-load>` and :ref:`journal-content <zone_journal-content>` parameters (also DNSSEC signing applies), the existence of a zone file and journal (and their relative out-of-dateness), and whether it is a cold start of the server
+The process of how the server loads a zone is influenced by the configuration of the :ref:`zonefile-load <zone_zonefile-load>` and :ref:`journal-content <zone_journal-content>` parameters (also DNSSEC signing applies), the existence of a zone file and journal (and their relative out-of-dateness), and whether it is a cold start of the server